mushahidmehdi/Data-Analysis-in-Python/README.md

 (Data-Analysis-Using-PostgreSQL-Dialects https://github.com/mushahidmehdi/Data-Analysis-Using-PostgreSQL-dialects in this repo we will perform exactly same task but using PostgreSQL-Dialects)

-## In This Project we will use Python function to create a RDBMS
+## In This Project we will use Python function to create a RDBMS.
+This project is perfect example of how to handle exceptions in python by using try exception block.

 ### STEPS:

 1- Review unstructure json data and build a new structure relational data base in PostgreSQL using Postgres Dilects.
 2- Generate query to answer predetermine bussiness question.
 3- Write a short Email to bussiness stack holder about predertmined questions.